George Eastman (actor)

+Luigi Montefiori (16 August 1942 – 19 May 2026), better known by the stage name George Eastman, was an Italian actor and screenwriter.
+He participated in many of the genre film trends of Italian cinema, but was best known for his frequent collaborations with director Joe D'Amato, both as an actor and as a screenwriter.

-George Eastman (born Luigi Montefiori; August 16, 1942) is an Italian actor and screenwriter well known for his frequent collaborations with director Joe D'Amato.
-He is most famous for his role as the insane, cannibalistic serial killer Klaus Wortmann in the gory 1980 horror film Antropophagus (aka The Grim Reaper).
-He also played a similar role in its 1981 follow-up, Absurd.
+Eastman portrayed cannibalistic serial killer Klaus Wortmann in the 1980 horror film Antropophagus, and also played a similar role in its 1981 follow-up, Absurd.
 Both films were directed by D'Amato and written by Eastman.

-Eastman also played Goliath in the 1985 epic King David starring Richard Gere.
+Early life and education

+Eastman was born in Genoa in 1942.
+He moved to Rome as a young man, and initially worked as a commercial artist and graphic designer.
+Developing an interest in acting, he studied acting under Alessandro Fersen and at the Centro Sperimentale di Cinematografia (under Nanni Loy).

 Career

-Eastman was born in Genoa, Italy, and studied at the Centro Sperimentale di Cinematografia in Rome and at the Drama School held of Alessandro Fersen.
-He took his Americanized alias "George Eastman" when he was cast as a "heavy" in many Spaghetti Westerns made in the late 1960s and early 1970s.
-In 1972 he played the villain in The Call of the Wild which starred Charlton Heston and was directed by Ken Annakin.
+The young actor took his anglicized alias "George Eastman" (after Montgomery Clift's character in A Place in the Sun) when he was cast as a villain or "heavy" in many Spaghetti Westerns made in the late 1960s and early 1970s.
+In 1972, he played the villain in The Call of the Wild which starred Charlton Heston and was directed by Ken Annakin.

-Eastman later became a regular performer in many movies directed by Joe D'Amato, for whom he also wrote many screenplays.
+He later became a regular performer in many movies directed by Joe D'Amato, for whom he also wrote many screenplays.
 Their first work together was Cormack of the Mounties (aka Giubbe rosse) in 1975.

-He was a very familiar face in Italian B-cinema in the early 1980s, being generally cast as a villain, thanks to his towering 6'9" height, and his dark and menacing looks.
-He co-starred in many Italian science fiction films such as Bronx Warriors, The New Barbarians, Endgame, Ironmaster, 2020 Texas Gladiators and After the Fall of New York.
+Eastman was a very familiar face in Italian B-cinema in the early 1980s, being generally cast as a villain, thanks to his towering 6'9" height and his dark and menacing looks.
+He co-starred in many Italian science fiction films such as Bronx Warriors, The New Barbarians, Endgame, Ironmaster, 2020 Texas Gladiators, and After the Fall of New York.
 His most famous movie is the gory horror film Anthropophagous, directed by Joe D'Amato in 1980, in which he played the monster.
-He also starred in D'Amato's Erotic Nights of the Living Dead, Porno Holocaust and Absurd (aka Anthropophagous 2).
+He also starred in D'Amato's Erotic Nights of the Living Dead, Porno Holocaust, and Absurd (aka Anthropophagous 2).

 Two of his greatest major villain roles were in Rabid Dogs (aka Kidnapped, 1974) and Blastfighter (1984).
 He appeared in Paramount's 1985 biblical film King David playing Goliath in David's childhood flashback scene.
 In 1986, he performed as Stefano in the movie Regalo di Natale, directed by Pupi Avati.
 He also wrote and directed the science fiction film Metamorphosis/ DNA Formula Letale (produced by Joe D'Amato) in 1990, after which he quit acting to concentrate on his screenwriting.
-He is now a well regarded author in Italian television and only acts occasionally.
-(In 2003, he returned to acting in La rivincita di Natale, a film directed by Pupi Avati.)
+In 2003, he returned to acting in Christmas Rematch, a film directed by Pupi Avati.

+Personal life

+Eastman married Manuela Romano in 1987.
+They had three children, including actress Arianna Montefiori (b.
+1994).
+Singer Briga was his son-in-law.

+Eastman's tall stature (2.06m, or 6ft 9in) was one of his signatures.

+Death

+Eastman died in Rome on 19 May 2026, at the age of 83.